Hotels near Lanier Point Park

 Which hotels near Lanier Point Park have suites or extra space?

-Which hotels near Lanier Point Park have an in-room kitchen or kitchenette?
+Which hotels near Lanier Point Park have a full in-room kitchen?

 Ready to book near Lanier Point Park?